alexandro591/Pico-Placa/README.md

     **Example:** _"UKY0652"="UKY652"_

 ## Automated testing software
-The repository contains an automated testing software for placaEcuador written in python, that creates a random day and time, and a random rule, and tests it a number n of times.
+The repository contains an automated testing software for placaEcuador written in python, that creates a random day and time, and a random rule, and tests it an n number of times.